Kotlin/kotlinx.coroutines/docs/flow.md

 ### Flows are sequential

-Each individual collection of a flow is performed sequentially, unless special operators that operate on multiple flows are used.
-Collection works directly in the coroutine that calls a terminal operator.
+Each individual collection of a flow is performed sequentially unless special operators that operate on multiple flows are used.
+The collection works directly in the coroutine that calls a terminal operator.
 No new coroutines are launched by default.
 Each emitted value is processed by all intermediate operators from upstream to downstream and is delivered to the terminal operator after that.